Mikhail Baryshnikov

-Mikhail Nikolayevich Baryshnikov (Михаил Николаевич Барышников; Mihails Barišņikovs; born January 28, 1948) is a Soviet Latvian-born Russian-American dancer, choreographer, and actor.
-He was the preeminent male classical dancer of the 1970s and 1980s.
+Mikhail Nikolayevich Baryshnikov (Михаил Николаевич Барышников; Mihails Barišņikovs; born January 27, 1948) is a Latvian and American dancer, choreographer, and actor.
+He was the preeminent male classical ballet dancer of the 1970s and 1980s.
 He subsequently became a noted dance director.

-Born in Riga, Latvian SSR, Baryshnikov had a promising start in the Kirov Ballet in Leningrad before defecting to Canada in 1974 for more opportunities in Western dance.
-After dancing with American Ballet Theatre, he joined the New York City Ballet as a principal dancer for one season to learn George Balanchine's neoclassical Russian style of movement.
+Born into a Russian family in Riga, Baryshnikov had a promising start in the Kirov Ballet in Leningrad before defecting to Canada in 1974 for more opportunities in Western dance.
+After dancing with the American Ballet Theatre, he joined the New York City Ballet as a principal dancer for one season to learn about George Balanchine's neoclassical Russian style of movement.
 He then returned to the American Ballet Theatre, where he later became artistic director.
 Baryshnikov has spearheaded many of his own artistic projects and has been associated in particular with promoting modern dance, premiering dozens of new works, including many of his own.
-His success as a dramatic actor on stage, cinema and television has helped him become probably the most widely recognized contemporary ballet dancer.
-Baryshnikov has never returned to Russia since his 1974 defection and has been a naturalized citizen of the United States since 1986.
-In 2017, the Republic of Latvia granted Baryshnikov citizenship for extraordinary merits.
+His success as a dramatic actor on stage, cinema, and television, has helped him become probably the most widely recognized contemporary ballet dancer.
+After his 1974 defection, Baryshnikov never returned to the USSR.
+Since 1986, he has been a naturalized citizen of the United States.
+After Latvia declared independence on 4 May 1990, he often returned there.
+In 2017, the Republic of Latvia granted Baryshnikov citizenship for extraordinary merit.

 In 1977, he received a nomination for the Academy Award for Best Supporting Actor and a Golden Globe nomination for his portrayal of Yuri Kopeikine in the film The Turning Point.
 He starred in the movie White Nights with Gregory Hines, Helen Mirren, and Isabella Rossellini, and had a recurring role in the last season of the television series Sex and the City.

 Early life

-Mikhail Baryshnikov was born in Riga, then Latvian SSR, Soviet Union, now Latvia.
-His parents were Russians: Alexandra (a dressmaker; née Kiselyova) and Nikolay Baryshnikov (an engineer).
-According to Baryshnikov, his father was a strict, nationalist military man, and his mother introduced him to the theatre, opera and ballet.
-She died by suicide when he was 12.
+Mikhail Baryshnikov was born in Riga, in the Latvian SSR, Soviet Union, now known as Latvia.
+His parents were ethnic Russians: his mother was Alexandra (a dressmaker; née Kiselyova) and his father was Nikolay Baryshnikov (an engineer).
+According to Baryshnikov, his father was a strict, nationalist military man, and his mother introduced him to theatre, opera, and ballet.
+She died by suicide when he was 12 years old.

 Dancing career

 1960–1974: Early years

 Baryshnikov began his ballet studies in Riga in 1960, at the age of 12.
-In 1964, he entered the Vaganova School, in what was then Leningrad (now St. Petersburg).
+In 1964, he entered the Vaganova School, in what was then Leningrad (now Saint Petersburg).
 Baryshnikov soon won the top prize in the junior division of the Varna International Ballet Competition.
 He joined the Mariinsky Ballet, then called the Kirov Ballet, in 1967, dancing the "Peasant" pas de deux in Giselle.
-Recognizing Baryshnikov's talent, in particular his stage presence and purity of technique, several Soviet choreographers, including Oleg Vinogradov, Konstantin Sergeyev, Igor Tchernichov, and Leonid Jakobson, choreographed ballets for him.
+Recognizing Baryshnikov's talent, particularly his stage presence and purity of technique, several Soviet choreographers, including Oleg Vinogradov, Konstantin Sergeyev, Igor Tchernichov, and Leonid Jakobson, choreographed ballets for him.
 Baryshnikov made signature roles of Jakobson's 1969 virtuosic Vestris along with an intensely emotional Albrecht in Giselle.
 While he was still in the Soviet Union, New York Times critic Clive Barnes called him "the most perfect dancer I have ever seen."